Source: Canadiens prospect Struble out for year

-Montreal Canadiens prospect Jayden Struble is out for the rest of the season with a lower-body injury, a person with direct knowledge of the situation told the Associated Press.
+Montreal Canadiens prospect Jayden Struble is out for the rest of the season with a lower-body injury, a person with direct knowledge of the situation told The Associated Press on Monday.

-The person spoke to The Associated Press on condition of anonymity because Struble's prognosis had not been announced by his college team.
+The person spoke to the AP on condition of anonymity because Struble's prognosis had not been announced by his college team.
 Struble is a freshman at Northeastern University.

 He was injured in Northeastern's game Friday against Maine and missed the Beanpot championship game Monday night against Boston University.

 Struble was a second-round pick of the Canadiens, 46th overall, in the 2019 draft.
-The 18-year-old defenseman has three goals and seven assists for 10 points in 21 games this season for Northeastern.
+The 18-year-old defenseman had three goals and seven assists for 10 points in 21 games this season for Northeastern.

 The 6-foot, 205-pound Rhode Island native is considered a strong skater and puck mover on the blue line.